The Cider House Rules: Production

+Music

+The film soundtrack consists of the original score composed by Rachel Portman.
+The album was nominated for the Academy Award for Best Original Score (lost to the score of Le violon rouge) and the Grammy Award for "Best Score Soundtrack Album" (lost to the score of American Beauty).

 Reception

 On Rotten Tomatoes, the film holds a 71% approval rating, based on 112 reviews with an average rating of 6.6/10.
 The website's critical consensus reads "The Cider House Rules derives affecting drama from wonderful performances, lovely visuals, and an old-fashioned feel."
 It also has a weighted average rating of 75 out of 100 on Metacritic, based on 32 critics, indicating "generally favorable reviews".

 Leonard Maltin awarded the film a rare four-star rating.
 By contrast, Roger Ebert of the Chicago Sun-Times awarded it just two stars, stating the film "is often absorbing or enchanting in its parts.
 Michael Caine's performance is one of his best, and Charlize Theron is sweet and direct as the girl...The story touches many themes, lingers with some of them, moves on and arrives at nowhere in particular."

 Certificate

 In the United States, the film was given a PG-13 certificate by the Motion Picture Association of America (MPAA), and in the United Kingdom, it was given a 12 certificate by the British Board of Film Classification (BBFC), which meant that anyone aged 12 or over could see it.
 However, in Ireland, the film was given the strictest possible rating, 18.
-According to Ireland's Film Censor, Sheamus Smith, this was because of its themes of abortion, incest and drugs.
-At the time, Ireland had a constitutional ban on abortion, which would not be lifted until after a referendum in 2018.
+According to Ireland's Film Censor, Sheamus Smith, this was because of its themes of abortion, incest, and drugs.
+At the time, Ireland had a constitutional ban on abortion, which would not be lifted until 2018.